Chuck-Gibson/Practice_site/readme.txt

-this is a practice wibset for my CodeCademy course.
+this is a practice website for my CodeCademy course.